An increasing number of organisations are outsourcing security to reduce costs and raise security standards.

 "It is not about doing security once, it is a constant vigilance because donation data is hugely important to the people we help.
 We have somebody in our team whose role is solely IT security and every project has to go through an IT security gateway.
 Security keeps changing so what we do this week might be different to what we do next month so we can't ever tick the box of security."

 5. Invest in skills

-An MSSP combining security skills, experience and understanding of the organisation’s security history will offer the best results.
-However, security teams should have up-to-date skills to ensure they can keep up with the MSSP as well as ever-evolving security threats.
+An MSSP combining security skills, experience and understanding of the organisation's security history will offer the best results.
+However, security teams should be well tasked to keep on top of the work of the MSSP and ever-evolving security threats.

 According to Spiceworks,

 62% of IT professionals plan to develop their security skills in 2018.
 Trainline, Greenwich Borough Council and Leeds Building Society are currently developing their team members' security skills.
 Trainline CTO Mark Holt said in his 2017 CIO 100 response: "Security is a critical concern and we want this to be a key element of our culture.
 To this end, all our developers are trained in secure coding practices, we have 'MacGyvers' in all clusters: individuals with additional security training who are responsible for identifying and raising security concerns, as well as being a super-local centre of excellence for security skills."